Bad Check Writing

 (b) The failure of any business or other commercial entity, prior to the completion of a transaction (other than a transaction by mail) for which a check is accepted in person by the payee as consideration for goods or services provided by the payee, to (1) request and inspect the person’s valid driver’s license or other photo identification card, which lists the person’s name, address, date of birth and approximate height and weight, to validate the identity of the person presenting the check; and (2) record on the check being presented the person’s name, driver’s license number, if such person has a driver’s license, date of birth and address, may result in the refusal of a law enforcement agency to investigate violations of subsection (a) of this section.

-Being convicted of passing bad check can cause you a tremendous amount of legal and financial trouble.
+Being convicted of check forgery can cause you a tremendous amount of legal and financial trouble.
 You may face fines, restitution and, depending on the amount, jail time.
 Do not face these charges alone.
 See recent check forgery arrest reports from Delaware.